(Revised March 2015)

 (a) In addition to the discretion otherwise described in these Conditions of Sale, we have absolute discretion at any time to reject any offers or bids, advance the bidding, withdraw, group or ungroup any lot(s) of Property, cancel the sale, or re-offer and re-sell the Property (including after the fall of the hammer for Property bid at auction, or after we accept your offer to purchase Property in the Online Shop) if we believe there is or may be error or dispute, and we may take such other action we deem reasonably appropriate.
 We shall have no liability whatsoever for any such action taken by our employees conducting the sale of Property at auction or via the Online Shop.

 (b) The individual with the highest offer or bid that we acknowledge will be the buyer.
 Notwithstanding the preceding sentence, in the case of error or dispute with respect to bidding, whether during or after the sale, we may determine the successful bidder.
 Should any dispute arise after the sale, our sales record is conclusive

 4. Payment and Transfer of Title

 4.1 Terms of Payment

-Unless otherwise agreed by us, following the sale of Property sold at auction or via the Online Shop, but no later than ten (10) business days after the sale or after notification of approval by the consignor of a Conditional Knockdown for which you are the highest bidder (see 3.6(d)), you are required to pay us the ‘Purchase Price’ in full, which shall include the hammer (sale) price or accepted Conditional Knockdown price, the Buyer’s Premium, and any applicable taxes.
+Unless otherwise agreed by us, following the sale of Property sold at auction or via the Online Shop, but no later than ten (10) business days after the sale or after notification of approval by the consignor of a Conditional Knockdown for which you are the highest bidder (see 3.6(d)), you are required to pay us the “Purchase Price” in full, which shall include the hammer (sale) price or accepted Conditional Knockdown price, the Buyer’s Premium, and any applicable taxes.
 You must confirm and provide us with your name, address, identification and any other information we request from you, including, but not limited to, applicable credit card information and details of the bank from which payment will be made.

 4.2 Method of Payment

 Payment shall be made to us by either check, wire transfer, or (for purchases of up to and including $30,000) by credit card or PayPal.
 For wire transfer, payment must be made according to the following details: